OUTLOOK 2020 Turkey (Part IV of V)

 |source: tcmb

-Due to the sudden stop in capital flows, the 12-month rolling current account turned positive during the summer months of 2019.
+It was due to the sudden stop in capital flows that the 12-month rolling current account turned positive during the summer months of 2019.
 However, since October, a rise in imports has been observed along with a renewed loan growth cycle.

 Due to lira depreciation, talk of a recovery in exports dominated analysis across 2019 but a distinct recovery in the export performance has not in fact been visible.